HTAKKAYA/WinFormRestaurantAutomation/README.md

 -language : C#

 ### Home
-On the home page, users can select meals, extra ingredients, and meal sizes.
-The added items will be listed in the cart along with their details.
-Orders can be confirmed.
+On the home page, users can select meals, extra ingredients, and meal sizes The added items will be listed in the cart along with their details Orders can be confirmed.
 ![Home](/Git%20Images/Home.png)

 ### Orders